Thangavignesh-github/Stock-Market-Kafka-Real-Time-Data-Engineering-Project/README.md

 3. Check the **AWS S3 bucket** for incoming data.
 4. Use **AWS Glue Crawler** to catalog the data.
 5. Query the data in **Athena**.

-## Dataset
-The dataset used in this project simulates stock market data and is available [here](https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv).

 ## Future Enhancements
 - Add more complex transformations to the data pipeline.